StackExchange/dnscontrol/documentation/commands/fmt.md

 # Using `fmt` as a filter

-`fmt` can also work as a filter by setting the input or output to `""` in which case it stdin or stdout is used, respectively.
+`fmt` can also work as a filter by setting the input or output to `""` in which case stdin or stdout is used, respectively.
 When the output is stdout, the filename is never output.

 ```shell